loginom/loginom-help-en-omegat/data/processors/transformation/row-filter/filter-conditions.md

-# Filtering Conditions in the Row Filter Handler
+# Filtering Criteria in the Row Filter Handler

 A list of possible conditions and data types to which they can be applied.